lorenanicole/lorenanicole/README.md

 ## Who am I?

-My <a href="lorenamesa.com/about">bio</a> covers a bit of what I do.

-> Political scientist turned coder, Lorena Mesa is a data engineer on GitHub's dependency graph team, Director and Vice-Chair, Elect on the Python Software Foundation, JOSS Editor, and PyLadies Chicago co-organizer.

-I think this sums me up well:

-> One part activist, one part Star Wars fanatic, and another part Trekkie, I abide by the motto to "live long, Python :snake: & prosper :vulcan_salute:".
+**One part activist, one part Star Wars fanatic, and another part Trekkie, I abide by the motto to "live long, Python :snake: & prosper :vulcan_salute:".**

+Want more info?
+You can stumble on over to my <a href="lorenamesa.com/about">bio</a> for more information.

 ## What's on my mind?